ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Culture Interview

 One of the major criteria you're looking for in your interview process is culture fit.
-Culture fit is all the elements of a candidate s personality, beyond their experience and skills, that will enable them to be successful
+Culture fit is all the elements of a candidate's personality, beyond their experience and skills, that will enable them to be successful

 in your organization.
 In order to effectively screen candidates for culture fit, your company should have a fairly clear idea of what its culture is. is can look like many things for example, a list of core values, a mission statement, a vision statement, guiding principles.
 Whatever they are, they should be authentic and true to the company.
 If you're struggling on this,

 I would refer you to *Team of Teams* by Stanley McChrystal, *Work Rules!* by Laszlo Bock, and *Good Authority* by Jonathan Raymond.

 Currently, there are few formally structured interview programs that are widely used.
 The one that does come up fairly regularly is called *topgrading* which refers to at least two different things: the topgrading method and the topgrading interview.
 The topgrading method (ctohb. com/topgrading) is an entire book hiring methodology that was purportedly developed by General Electric in the 1980s/90s and written about in Verne Harnish's *Scaling Up*.
-The topgrading interview (ctohb.com/interview), which I call the culture interview, is a specific interview agenda, style, and structure designed to learn about a candidate s background and cultural fit.
+The topgrading interview (ctohb.com/interview), which I call the culture interview, is a specific interview agenda, style, and structure designed to learn about a candidate's background and cultural fit.

-As formally designed, the topgrading interview walks a candidate through their employment history and asks the same set of questions about each of the candidate s prior few roles.
-Depending on the candidate s history and how long they spent at their past few roles, you should cover anywhere from two to five past positions.
+As formally designed, the topgrading interview walks a candidate through their employment history and asks the same set of questions about each of the candidate's prior few roles.
+Depending on the candidate's history and how long they spent at their past few roles, you should cover anywhere from two to five past positions.
 You want to capture a long enough period of time to try and identify trends and see growth, but also not keep the candidate in the interview for three hours discussing internships they had in college twenty years ago.

 For each role, topgrading has the interviewer ask the following questions:

 * What were some notable successes or accomplishments in this position?

 * What were some mistakes or failures in this position?
-What was your supervisor s name and title?
+What was your supervisor's name and title?

-* What do you think the supervisor s honest assessment of your strengths and weaknesses would be?
+* What do you think the supervisor's honest assessment of your strengths and weaknesses would be?

-* What do you feel your supervisor s strengths and weaknesses were?
+* What do you feel your supervisor's strengths and weaknesses were?

 In addition to this interview formula, topgrading suggests a two-interviewer approach: the lead, who is actively engaging in conversation and getting curious with the candidate; and a dedicated notetaker.

 Whether you're using one or two interviewers, taking notes is critically important.
-To review candidates fairly, you will want to create a scorecard in advance of interviewing your first candidate which evaluates a candidate s answers, looking for alignment to your company culture.
+To review candidates fairly, you will want to create a scorecard in advance of interviewing your first candidate which evaluates a candidate's answers, looking for alignment to your company culture.
 For example, if respectful challenge is a company core value, ask the candidate if they could identify any instances of challenging respectfully.
 Or did they speak disrespectfully about any past coworkers?
 Using notes after the interview to complete and justify scores on a scorecard is essential.

 ### Coding Challenge

 Requiring take-home assignments also referred to as coding challenges or interviewing homework is a controversial topic.
 Take-homes are often a significant investment of time for candidates and are thus a significant source of candidate drop-off in the hiring funnel.
 It's not hard to imagine in-demand candidates being asked to do several take-homes, each of them requiring many hours or days of work, adding up to weeks of work.
 When facing those requests, it's understandable that candidates will prioritize the assignments for companies they are most excited about and/or have the most tractable assignments.

-Despite these structural challenges, from a hiring manager s perspective, it's critical to have one.
+Despite these structural challenges, from a hiring manager's perspective, it's critical to have one.
 How can you hire a software engineer without having had them write code for you?

 To summarize, there are three competing factors: